-They offer a completely free setup, with no activation fee, meaning it wont cost you a penny to switch from your current provider.
+They offer completely free setup, with no activation fee, meaning it won’t cost you a penny to switch from your current provider.

-John Lewis offer broadband support and has UK based customer services, 12-month contracts and completely unlimited download on all of their packages.
+John Lewis offers broadband support and has UK based customer services, 12-month contracts and completely unlimited download on all of their packages.

 Just like EE Home Broadband, John Lewis also offers you security for a laptop or computer for a whole year, it is ‘Basic BullGuard Security’, a nice added touch if you’re considering this provider.

-John Lewis have 3 different Home Broadband packages to offer, each of them come with a free @johnlewis.com email address too, we know its free for the likes of Gmail too but its another added touch.
+John Lewis has 3 different Home Broadband packages to offer, each of them come with a free @johnlewis.com email address too, we know it’s free for the likes of Gmail too but its another added touch.

 All packages are completely unlimited and give you 24/7 access to their customer services team, with them running from Plusnet’s infrastructure this is a great bonus, as getting problems sorted is very easy.